Amity University | B.Sc Admissions 2025

 C. | Operating Activities | II. | Selling & Distribution expenses paid |

-D. | Investing Activities | IV. | Dividend received on Shares held as investment |
+D. | Investing Activities | IV. | Dividend received on Shares held as an investment |

 Q 8.
-At the time of retirement of a Partner the remaining gaining partners should compensate the_____
+At the time of retirement of a Partner, the remaining gaining partners should compensate the_____

 A: Remaining Partners only